Paver Sealing: Why It's Important, & How Often to Do It

 It depends.
 A typical paver patio or driveway could take as little as four hours or extend to two to three days.

-It depends on the age and condition of the pavers, if they have stains or calcium deposits to remove first, if there are drainage issues, or even the weather conditions on the day of the job.
+It depends on the age and condition of the pavers, whether they have stains or calcium deposits that need to be removed first, if there are drainage issues, or even the weather conditions on the day of the job.
 The water pressure at your home or property can also affect the speed of the machinery.

 How Often is Paver Sealing Needed?